plone/training/mastering-plone/volto_theming.rst

   This chapter is about the React frontend Volto.

-  Solve the same tasks in classic frontend in chapter :doc:`theming`
+  Solve the same tasks in Plone Classic in chapter :doc:`theming`

 .. sidebar:: Get the code! (:doc:`More info <code>`)